Is hotel management a good career?

 In a small hotel you might oversee these functions yourself, while in bigger hotels you’re more likely to have departmental managers who would do this for you.

-As a hotel marketing manager, you’ll maximise hotel revenue by planning and executing smart marketing campaigns.
+As a hotel marketing manager, you’ll maximize hotel revenue by planning and executing smart marketing campaigns.

 You’ll take on responsibility for marketing research to understand your hotel’s appeal and use this to develop marketing strategies to reach new customers and encourage return guests.